reflectoring/reflectoring.github.io/_posts/2020-05-02-aws-cloudformation-deploy-docker-image.md

 In the first article of my AWS Journey, [we deployed a Docker image via the AWS web console](/aws-deploy-docker-image-via-web-console/).
 While this works fine, it includes manual work and doesn't provide fine-grained control over the network and other resources we might need.

-The next step in this journey is to automate the deployment of Docker images.
+The goal of this journey is to create a production-grade, continuously deployable system, so the next step in this journey is to automate the deployment of Docker images.
 In this article, **we'll use AWS's CloudFormation service to deploy and undeploy a highly available virtual private cloud running multiple instances of our Docker image behind a load balancer** - all with a single CLI command.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/cloudformation/ecs-in-two-public-subnets" %}

 ## What is CloudFormation?